No. 260 Squadron RAF

 No. 260 Squadron RAF was a Royal Air Force squadron formed as a reconnaissance and anti–submarine unit in World War I and a fighter unit in World War II.

 History

 Formation and World War I

-No. 260 Squadron Royal Air Force was formed on 25 July 1918 and operated DH.6s from Westward Ho!, Devon on anti-submarine patrols and disbanded on 5 March 1919.
+No. 260 Squadron Royal Air Force was formed in August 1918 as a coastal patrol squadron, equipped with the DH.6s.
+It carried out anti-submarine patrols from Westward Ho!, Devon for the remainder of the First World War.
+It disbanded on 22 February 1919.